drug-design/course/docs/chapters/conformational-analysis.md

 ### Special Forms
 *[rms]: Root Mean Square: the square root of the arithmetic average of the square's set of values.

-The conformational potential surface contains "local minima" (low energy conformers), "barriers" (high energy conformers), and a "global minimum" (the conformation of lowest energy).
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='conformational-analysis/special-forms-810f507e'><i class='fa fa-play' aria-hidden='true'></i></button>The conformational potential surface contains "local minima" (low energy conformers), "barriers" (high energy conformers), and a "global minimum" (the conformation of lowest energy).
 Saddle points correspond to points where not all the derivatives of the energy with respect to the coordinates are equal to zero.
 *[global minimum]: The global minimum of a function is the smallest value it takes on over its entire range of possibilities